 You must wear a helmet at all times during the race, and that helmet must be certified for either skiing or climbing (or both).

-For those too modest to appear in public wearing a one-piece lycra race suit, a race top/jacket (combined with any reasonable soft shell pant or tight) offers almost all the same benefits as a full suit (especially climbing skin stowage).
+For those too modest to appear in public wearing a one-piece lycra race suit (women-specific models too), a race top/jacket combined with any reasonable soft shell pant/tight (women's here & here) offers almost all the same benefits as a full suit (especially climbing skin stowage).

 Plus check out the gear swaps at Skintrack, Utah Skimo, and Facebook.